alem0lars/configs-old/README.md

 [![Stories in Ready](https://badge.waffle.io/alem0lars/configs.png?label=ready&title=Ready)](https://waffle.io/alem0lars/configs)

-## Configs flavours
+## Notes

-This repository contains a complete set of configurations, viable in different ways:

-1. **`Fizzy`**:
+### Configuration files format

-  [`Fizzy`](https://github.com/alem0lars/fizzy) is a tool, an opinated way to manage your configurations in multiple-systems, different OSes, different users with simple but powerful reuse machanisms.
+The configurations aren't directly usable.
+This is because they're meant to be used with [`Fizzy`](https://github.com/alem0lars/fizzy), an opinated tool to manage your configurations in multiple-systems, different OSes, different users with simple but powerful reuse machanisms.
 If you didn't, you should really check out it.
 You'll be astonished seeing how it can be simple (i.e. hassle-free).

-  We want our configurations to be available with `Fizzy`!

-  If you're interested in this option, check out the [`fizzy` branch](https://github.com/alem0lars/configs/tree/fizzy).

-2. **`Nix`**:

-  `Nix`-based configurations.
-These should be functionally similar to `Fizzy` ones but using `Nix` instead of `Fizzy`.

-  If you're interested in this option, check out the [`nix` branch](https://github.com/alem0lars/configs/tree/nix).

-3. **Plain**:

-  We never want to store plain configuration but using a configuration management system, but *sometimes we need plain files, because some configurations aren't designed to be managed with a tool*.

-  For example `rEFInd` configuration cannot be managed with a configuration system like `Fizzy` because when the configuration is evaluated the filesystem isn't already mounted (`rEFInd` is a boot-manager), so the configuration file can't be a symbolic link to a file stored in a partition.
-  Also, `EFI` partition isn't mean to be mounted or used elsewhere except when booting, i.e. you shouldn't normally mount that partition.

-  These cases are really a few and you should always ask yourself whether using a plain configuration is *really necessary*.
-I've *only found that use-case* and, trust me, I managed a lot of really different configurations and software..

-  To see the contents, check out the [`plain` branch](https://github.com/alem0lars/configs/tree/plain).

-### Why branches?

-To store the different flavours I had some options:

-1. Different branches.
-2. Different repositories.
-3. Different folders inside the same repository and branch.

-I've choosen the first because:

-1. I want to keep them always aligned, I think the best way to do this is to merge branches.
-The third option because really sucks when it comes to align the different flavours.
-The second option is like the third since you can't merge commits having different heads in an easy way.
-2. Many repositories (second option) implies more repetitive work and I just want to DRY.
-Do one thing and do it well!
-If I have to manage a single repository I can manage it better.
-3. Without taking into account the management complexity, IMHO the first opiton is still better because conceptually different flavours are the same content with just different "versions".

 ----